Race Information 2022 Race Date: August 12-13th

-The secondary aid station will be at the halfway mark of each loop, or at roughly the 1.25 mile mark.
-This aid station will only have water and Ramen noodles.
-For the 24 hour, this aid station will have cooling ice.
+The secondary aid station, known as "North Point" will be at the halfway mark of each loop, or at roughly the 1.25 mile mark.
+This aid station will only have water and Ramen soup for some ocean-side comfort as you reach the half-lap mark.

 Although Colt State Park is often beautifully moonlit at night, there are darker sections of course, including the trail section, where headlamps will be necessary.
 All runners are expected to carry headlamps or flashlights for these moments.

 If we have a well-lit evening overlooking the water, we anticipate many of you will begin to know the course enough to leave your headlamps back at our staging area.
 That's fine, but it is mandatory that all runners start ( as defined as the first 2 loops) the races with lighting until you feel as if you can go without it.